ArcasProject/Arcas/scraping/IEEE/Readme.md

 | py      |Terms to search for in Publication Year|"Publication Year"|
 | hc      |Number of records to fetch.
 Default: 25; Maximum: 1000|   |

-For further search parameters available in IEEE Xplore see visit the official site: http://ieeexplore.ieee.org/gateway/.
+For further search parameters available in IEEE Xplore visit the official site: http://ieeexplore.ieee.org/gateway/.

 Return Structure